 The Wharf

-If you’re after a Manchester beer garden so big it even has a fountain in the middle of it, The Wharf in Castlefield is your gal.
+If you’re after a Manchester beer garden so big it even has a fountain in the middle of it, The Wharf in Castlefield is exactly that.
 This huge pub aims to be like a country pub but in the city centre and has a homely, all encompassing menu.
 Even though the outdoor seating area is huge with plenty of good sized tables with parasols, it can get very busy so it’s a good idea to book.
 This one is ideal for a family lunch in the sun.

 YES